Reading on Christian Art of the Early Kind

 My reading in general of Early Christian and Byzantine Art by John Beckwith: It’s from the early 1970s and somewhat spans the spectrum that has Western Art as more of an Ideal than Asian (Farther East).
 It's accompanied by narrative showing some objective understanding that includes consideration of social forces.
-People come and go, not speaking of Michelangelo.
-The words were the thing, and the art came later for the early Christians in the Middle East
+My Reading in its specifics starts here: The early Christians had their ways and they were kind of a mix of Hebraic and Greek cultures.
+Some hybridization.
+But text [word] was the way at the start, with art coming on gradually overtime.

-Throughout, the art is the thing, tho figures of historical reality enter exit and enter and exit gain such as Clemens.
+As time goes by in the Western Provinces, the art is the thing, tho figures of historical reality enter exit and enter and exit gain such as Clemens.
 Of Alexendria, he'd travelled many a road.
 Clemens twining Plato and Christ wrote:

 "Let your speech be gentle towards those you meet, and your greetings kind; be modest towards women, and let your glance be turned to the ground.
 Be thoughtful in all your talk, and give back a useful answer, adapting the utterance to the hearer's need, just so loud that it may be distinctly audible, neither escaping the ears of the company by reason of feebleness nor going to excess with too much noise.
 Take care never to speak what you have not weighed and pondered beforehand; nor interject your own words on the spur of the moment and in the midst of another's; for you must listen and converse in turn, with set times for speech and for silence."

-The Catechumen - Clement's Poem
+Presenting: The Catechumen - or, Clement's Poem

 I Clement